Create Infrastructure with Local Starter

 - name: studio-slug/<plugin-name>

-Check out the example below:
+Check out the example in the GIF below:

-Run the command to create the Infrastructure using the option --starter, and add the full path of the Starter file:
+Run the command to create the Infrastructure using the --starter option and add the full path of the Starter file.

-stk create app infra-with-local-starter --starter /User/Documents/Stacks/my-stack-test2/starters/starter.yaml
+stk create infra infra-with-local-starter --starter /User/Documents/Stacks/my-stack-test2/starters/starter.yaml